Sainsburys/chef-websphere/README.md

 ##### Parameters

-label, String, name_property: true just a label to make the execute resource name unique script, [String, nil], default: nil.
+- `label`, String, name_property: true just a label to make the execute resource name unique
+- `script`, [String, nil], default: nil.
 The command for wsadmin to run.
-If a file is given this will be ignored, and only the file will be executed. file, [String, nil], default: nil The script file for wsadmin to run. return_codes, Array, default: [0].
-Return codes to allow. sensitive, [TrueClass, FalseClass], default: false.
+If a file is given this will be ignored, and only the file will be executed.
+- `file`, [String, nil], default: nil The script file for wsadmin to run.
+- `return_codes`, Array, default: [0].
+Return codes to allow.
+- `sensitive`, [TrueClass, FalseClass], default: false.
 For security to hide passwords form output if necessary.

 ## License and Author